Bertrand Cantat: Early life

-Biography
+Music career

+Noir Désir 1990-2010

 At the height of Noir Désir's success in the 1990s, Cantat was a prominent figure in French music.
 Noir Désir is regarded "to have made the history of the French rock scene for three decades".
 He was known for the quality of his lyrics, charisma, and live performances, often compared to Jim Morrison of the Doors.